-Partner Caroline Casagranda, in our leading Probate, Tax & Trusts team, explains the problems that can result from making your own Will using a DIY "Will kit".
+Partner Caroline Casagranda, in our leading Probate, Tax & Trusts team, explains the problems that can result from writing your own Will using a DIY "Will kit", rather than seeking advice from a solicitor.

 You may be familiar with the DIY “Will kit”, available in various high street stores.
 You may even have been tempted to take the plunge: to make the purchase, put pen to paper and set out your wishes once and for all.
 However, there are many pitfalls of taking this route, some of which are outlined below.